SoftUni-Internal/interactive-content/EN/01-Exam/02-Mu-Online.md

 rat 10\|bat 20\|potion 10\|rat 10\|chest 100\|boss 70\|chest 1000
 [/input]
 [output]
-You slew rat.
+You have slayed a rat.
-You slew bat.
+You have slayed a bat.
-You healed for 10 hp.
+10 health points restored.
 Current health: 80 hp.
-You slew rat.
+You have slayed a rat.
 You found 100 bitcoins.
 You died!
 Killed by boss.
 Best room: 6